chhatch/rustyNode/README.md

 }
 ```

-running `yarn start` will generate and run a rust program that reads `input.json`, executes the rules, and produces this `output.json`,
+running `yarn rustChain` will generate and run a rust program that reads `input.json`, executes the rules, and produces this `output.json`,

 ```json
 {